-A major portion of the Himalayas lies in India, and it’s a treat for any traveler who loves the mountains.
-As you travel through the Indian Himalayas, you’ll have to traverse several high-altitude passes, which connect different valleys.
+A significant portion of the Himalayas lies in India, and it’s a treat for any traveler who loves the mountains.
+As you travel through the Indian Himalayas, you’ll have to traverse several high-altitude passes that connect different valleys.
 Of course, not all of them are spectacular, but the best Himalayan passes in India will leave you wanting more.
 Read on to learn about them.

 1. Pensi La, Ladakh